SolracMD/StoreAPI/README.md

 .env file has been created you can add your own run script or simply run node server.
 THis will initialize the express server.

 ### Testing
-Use Postman to test all the routes shown in the routes.js file
+Use Postman to test all the routes shown in the routes.js file.
+View the file postman_test to see the test that where done but you can create your own test.